rksk/extended-jwt-token-issuer/README.md

 token_generator="org.wso2.jwt.custom.claim.filter.AccessTokenClaimFilter"
 ```
 4. Start/ Restart the server.
+5. Create an OAuth service provider in the WSO2 IS.
+Refer [Configuring OAuth2-OpenID Connect Single-Sign-On](https://is.docs.wso2.com/en/5.10.0/learn/configuring-oauth2-openid-connect-single-sign-on/) documentation to creating an OAuth service provider.
+6. Please note that the Token Issuer should be set to **Default** to use the custom JWT token issuer.
-5. Invoke the token endpoint providing the claims to be filtered.
+7. Invoke the token endpoint providing the claims to be filtered.
 A sample request is provided below.
 ```
 curl --location --request POST 'https://localhost:9443/oauth2/token' \
 --header 'Authorization: Basic b05vU2IxaHRwd0QwaWFhcERTSmRfaWlHQkh3YTpCaWJRZTdYMWJNVWVzamVBOWxCNVpCcTVYa2dh' \